 - Do not try to clean the teeth, you may end up damaging nerves or blood vessels and inadvertently making further dental treatment more difficult.

 - Do not use any chemicals on the truth, some people think it is a good idea to use bleach to sterilise the tooth.
 Do not do this, it will damage the tooth irreparably.

 Once you have completed all of this please call the emergency dental number of your local dental practice, if they are not available you may need to travel to your local accident and emergency department.
 However, please remember that accident and emergency is our only for extreme dental emergencies such as when a tooth has been knocked out, there is severe bleeding and you are unable to get to a dentist.

 Alternate dental emergency phone numbers

 If your local dentist is not available you may find that calling NHS direct on 111 may help.
-They may be able to offer you free advice on what you can do, if there is severe bleeding please only do this after you have controlled the bleeding following steps above.
+They may be able to offer you free advice on what you can do, if there is severe bleeding please only do this after you have controlled the bleeding by following the steps above.

 Treatments the dentist may be able to offer

 If your dental emergency is due to a severely broken tooth, or avulsed tooth (knocked out tooth) then your dentist may be able to place a dental implant immediately into this space.
-This can prevent further problems occurring due to the lack of support which the tooth offered the surrounding bone.
+This can prevent further problems from occurring due to the lack of support which the tooth offered to the surrounding bone.